 competition

-In order to finance the technologies required for SALCOS® and offset the higher operating costs, suitable regulatory framework conditions would have to be created.
-However, as an international company operating on the world market, it is not possible to pass on the increased costs to the product because the price pressure is immense.
-In other countries, steel is produced more cheaply, but with more emissions and in compliance with lower standards.
+In order to finance the technologies required for SALCOS® and to compensate for the higher operating costs associated with climate-neutral steel production, a suitable regulatory framework would have to be created.
+As an international company operating on the global market, it is not possible to pass on the increased costs to green steel as a product.
+However, this is not possible because the price pressure is immense.
+In other countries, steel is produced more cheaply, but with higher emissions and in compliance with lower standards.

 Integration into